EllenJCoombs/Asymmetry-evolution-cetaceans/README.md

 .csv documents have single tabs

-All data can be copy and converted to .csv for use in R
+All data can be converted to .csv for use in R

 The data are provided in the `Raw data` folder
 1. `Raw radii data` - the raw radii data for each specimen (n = 172); split by suborder, with details on ranking (.xlsx)